arachne-framework/architecture/adr-003-config-implementation.md

   want to apply once we do have a complete configuration and want to check it for correctness.
 For example, open-world reasoning can never validate a `owl:minCardinality` rule.
-    - Mitgation: Although OWL inferencing cannot provide closed-world validation of a given RDF dataset, such tools do exist.
+    - Mitigation: Although OWL inferencing cannot provide closed-world validation of a given RDF dataset, such tools do exist.
 Some mechanisms for validating a particular closed set of RDF triples
     include: